shreekarthik-46/Module-4/File Handling : Count Lines Not Starting with 'T'.md

-# File Handling in Python: Count the frequency of each character in it.
+# 4)e)File Handling in Python: Count the frequency of each character in it.

 ## Aim
 To write a Python program to read a file and count the frequency of each character in  it.